mdkent/percona-xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --use-memory=#

    This option affects how much memory is allocated for preparing a backup with :option:`--prepare`, or analyzing statistics with :option:`--stats`.
 Its purpose is similar to :term:`innodb_buffer_pool_size`.
 It does not do the same thing as the similarly named option in Oracle's InnoDB Hot Backup tool.
 The default value is 100MB, and if you have enough available memory, 1GB to 2GB is a good recommended value.

-.. option:: --parallel=#

-   This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
-The default value is 1 (i.e., no concurrent transfer).

 .. option:: --version